jinghuazhao/software-notes/NGS.md

 https://www.ncbi.nlm.nih.gov/nuccore/556503834, choose FASTA (text), to reach https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3?report=fasta&log$=seqview&format=text and save to a local file, whose empty lines have to be removed, see them with awk '(length($NF)==0){print NR}' E.coli_K12_MG1655.fa.

 The fastq-dump generates .fa files, which need to be compressed with gzip.
+As with `hhga`, the contnts of `source_me.sh` need to be pasted to the screen followed by `make`.

 ## SNP discovery